ThomasVandermeersch/KorreKthor/README.md

 ### Run the pdf processing method

-You need to make a *POST* request to the python server running on `0.0.0.0:8080/run`.
+You need to make a *POST* request to the python server you've configured in the `.env` file on the request route `http://your-ip:you-port/run`.
 With form-data as follows:
 ```json
 {
   "my_file":UPLOAD_YOUR_FILE